rusty-snake/fireurl/README.md

 In order to start fireurld with systemd, you need to create a service unit for it.
-Run `systemctl --user edit --full --force fireurld.service`, paste [`systemd/fireurld.service`](systemd/fireurld.service) and adjust it a necessary.
+Run `systemctl --user edit --full --force fireurld.service`, paste [`systemd/fireurld.service`](systemd/fireurld.service) and adjust it as necessary.
 You likely need to change the path to the `fireurld` binary.
 Afterwards you can close the editor and execute `systemctl --user enable --now fireurld.service`.